-Routing is a process which is performed by layer 3 (or network layer) devices in order to deliver the packet by choosing an optimal path from one network to another.
+Routing is a process that is performed by layer 3 (or network layer) devices in order to deliver the packet by choosing an optimal path from one network to another.

 There are 3 types of routing:

-Static routing is a process in which we have to manually add routes in routing table.
+1. Static Routing: Static routing is a process in which we have to manually add routes to the routing table.

-- It adds security because only administrator can allow routing to particular networks only.
+- It adds security because an only administrator can allow routing to particular networks only.

 - No bandwidth usage between routers.

-- For a large network, it is a hectic task for administrator to manually add each route for the network in the routing table on each router.
+- For a large network, it is a hectic task for administrators to manually add each route for the network in the routing table on each router.